 Policy Changes

-Systemic reform is essential to ensure that mental health care becomes a standard part of correctional operations rather than an afterthought.
+Systemic reform is essential so mental health care becomes a standard part of correctional operations.
 These changes mean:

 - Mandating Mental Health Care.
-Advocating for laws that require all correctional centers to provide comprehensive mental health services, not just reactive treatments as necessary.
+Advocating for laws that require all correctional centers to provide comprehensive mental health services, not just reactive treatments.

 - Decriminalizing Mental Illness.
 Working toward policies that divert people with mental health issues away from incarceration and into treatment programs whenever appropriate.

 - Data-Driven Decision-Making.
-Using research and evidence to inform policies, ensuring that interventions are effective and tailored to the needs of the people being treated.
+Using research and evidence to inform policies, ensuring that interventions are effective and tailored to patient needs.

 Enhancing Staff Support and Training

-Correctional staff don’t just need training to fulfill their roles and duties as described above.
-They also need to understand how to recognize mental health concerns in themselves and others.
+Correctional teams also need to understand how to recognize mental health concerns in themselves and others.
 After all, their job is extremely stressful.
-Offering them mental health support can improve their ability to effectively care for themselves and others.
+Offering them mental health training and support can improve their ability to effectively care for themselves and others.

 Building a Continuum of Care